Rosehill College will not reopen for learning on the 18th of October. Details of any change will be communicated once

 Students must ensure any files stored on their Chromebook hard-drive are put into a cloud account or onto an external drive before device management activation.
 If they do not do this, their will be lost.

 Research tells us that being in an online space and having an online persona are increasingly difficult for students to manage.
 Expectations for online behaviour require mature decision making and even in a normal school social environment students make mistakes.

 Making a mistake online can have significant and long term consequences.
 44% of all incident reports that end up being reviewed by the Principal for disciplinary action in 2019 had direct connection to the misuse of a device, up from 22% in 2018.
 The Pastoral team of H.O.H’s and Counselors are increasingly spending more of their time unraveling issues that occur online and then have real world ramifications.

 A: You will need to upload / back-up any information stored on your device to an external drive or cloud storage.
 In Tutor time you will login to the college network.
-You will also get a label with your name and student I.D number that you will stick onto your Chromebook.
+You will also get a label with your name and student ID number that you will stick onto your Chromebook.
 Make sure your Chromebook is fully charged for the day.
-You will need to upload / back-up any information stored on your device to an external drive or cloud storage.

 Q: What happens if I am away or miss my set time to get the management activated on my device?